marcosfavat/dino/How-to-install-GDAL.md

 [GDAL](http://gdal.org/) is a popular and powerful geospatial data processing library.
 GDAL is available as a set of commandline utilities (ready to use binaries files).
 The developer oriented library is available as a C/C++ API.
 Bindings in other languages, including Python, are also available.

-**GDAL is an optional dependency**, all the functionalities of BlenderGIS are available without it.
-It will be used only if possible and only for georaster import with the *As DEM* option.
+**GDAL is an optional dependency**, most of the functionalities of BlenderGIS are available without it.
+If the addon does not works as expected, installing GDAL will not solve the issue.
+GDAL can be useful for advanced users who need more support for GIS specific fomats and reprojection tasks directly in Blender.
+However, if you want to deal with heterogeneous data formats, projections or extents, the most straightforward strategy is to preprocess your data with QGIS before trying the import into Blender.
+QGIS is a powerful open source desktop GIS software, this is an essential tool for working with BlenderGIS because it will help prepare the data for a smooth import.
+Futhermore, installing GDAL with Blender can be really tricky because Blender bundle it's how Python installation.

 ### Linux